hdamron17/aspen/README.md

 and so it cannot be optimized for mostly static trees.

 ## Contributing
-This project is still in the very early stages and is not yet ready for community contributions, but please let us know if there are any features which would make this tool more helpful and we hope to have the framework set up for community contributions soon.
+This project is still in the very early stages, but any contributions would be appreciated.
+In addition to code/testing/documentation contributions, please let us know if there are any features which would make this tool more helpful.
+This will help direct the future of the project.s